 That’s because they weren’t following the basic rules of money.
 The author, quoting “The Richest Man in Babylon” says that money management is simple if you follow these three rules:

 - Spend less

 Why do some women fail at basic money management?
 Often, it’s because they are very busy.
 That’s why, says the author, it’s a smart idea to delegate money management to a financial advisor.

 The smart women in the group, even the ones working in finance, hired a financial advisor to take care of their finances for them.
 So they could focus on their work.

 - It’s now what you know, but what you are willing to learn: most of the six-figure women weren’t afraid of not knowing something or joining a new industry.
 They all knew they could learn it and were willing to learn it (growth mindset, and how to develop a growth mindset)

 - You can use naysayers to motivate you: invariably, there will be someone to discourage you or tell you why you cannot do it.
 You can use them as motivation.
 Also see “the dark side of motivation“

 - Do develop a group of supportive friends: friends are even more important to women than to men.
-A group of friends that also share your drive and passion can work both as a mastermind, and a support group
+A group of friends who also share your drive and passion can work both as a mastermind and a support group

 - Keep your own separate bank account: don’t share your account with your husband.
 It’s not about the relationship, it’s about having your own separate psychological identity